 One of our other starters was some basic bruschetta.

-One of my friends went for a seafood pasta and seemed pretty satisfied by her choice.
+One of my friends opted for a seafood pasta and she seemed pretty satisfied by her choice.
 And the dish is so pretty!

 I finished up my meal with some panna cotta for dessert.
 Also, super yummy.

+Should you visit Trattoria Pugliese Acquasala?
 My response is an emphatic YES!
-They serve up delicious food, stock a great selection of wine, are located in Milan’s trendy canal district, and have top notch service.
+They serve up delicious food, stock a great selection of wine, are located in Milan’s trendy canal district, and have top-notch service.

 Good To Know